geonetwork/doc/source/customizing-application/implementing-a-schema-plugin.rst

    found by a search.

-Once again, for profiles of an existing schema, it makes sense to use a slighlty different approach so that the profile need not duplicate templates.
+Once again, for profiles of an existing schema, it makes sense to use a slightly different approach so that the profile need not duplicate templates.
 Here is an example from metadata-iso19139.mcp.xsl:

 .. code-block:: xml